imransilvake/imgur-gallery/README.md

 # Imgur Gallery
 An Imgur based app that allows one to browse the Imgur gallery.
-The gallery images lazy loading and infinite scrolling is implemented using Intersection Observer API.
-According to the MDN docs, “the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) provides a way to asynchronously observe changes in the intersection of a target element with an ancestor element or with a top-level document’s viewport”.
+The lazy-loading of images and infinite scrolling is implemented using the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).

 <p align="center">
 	<img src="preview.png" width="100%">